groovy-tutorial/groovy-tutorial/book/parts/06_Methods/20_NamedArguments.md

 }
 ```

 The `options` parameter is actually a Map and this lets the caller use an interesting Groovy syntax when calling the method.
 Instead of passing a Map (`[:]`) to the `options` parameter, the caller can use the `key: value` format in their method call.
-This lets the call `displayMessage` in many ways, including:
+This lets us call `displayMessage` in many ways, including:

 * `displayMessage(title: 'Canberra', border: true, 'The capital of Australia')`
 * `displayMessage title: 'Time', "It is now ${new Date()}"`